Category: travel

 The statement appears on the first signs in the Secure Area (of at least the LAX/Ontario airport in California), which helps to manipulate all of us into compliance by assuming we will be.

 The condescension also assists in putting everyone in their place by subtlety demonstrating that whatever power we may think we have disappears upon entry into the line.
 It’s the tone people who dislike children take when they think the kid’s being smart.
-View full article »
+Continue reading Thank you for participating in security

 Autumn